How to avoid late payments

 2. Charge interest

 Charging interest on overdue payments is a great way to encourage your customers to pay on time.
-When creating an invoice with Bokio, there’s an option to state how much interest you will charge if the payment is late
+In the event of a late payment, you will be compensated and it will discourage your customers from paying late in the future.

 3. Keep track of your finances